zamik36/AntiChatBot/README.md

     *   **Ensure `.env` is listed in your `.gitignore` file!**

 7.  **Configure `config.json`:**
-    *   Review/update Redis host/port if not using defaults.
     *   Add/modify entries in the `sites` section.
 Pay close attention to all CSS selectors.
 Use the optional selectors (`cookie_consent_button_selector`, `post_chat_open_button_selector`, `text_content_selector`) as needed for specific site behavior.
     *   Refine `operator_join_patterns` and `bot_indicator_phrases` in `_defaults` or add site-specific overrides for better accuracy.

 ## Usage

-1.  **Ensure Redis server is running.**

-2.  **(If using Telegram) Start the Telegram Bot Helper:**
-    *   Open a **separate terminal** in the project directory.
-    *   Activate the virtual environment (`venv\Scripts\activate` or `source venv/bin/activate`).
-    *   Run the bot script:
+The application now runs as three separate components that communicate via Redis.
+You will need **three separate terminal windows** open in the project root directory.

+1.  **Start Redis:**
+    *   Make sure Docker Desktop is running.
+    *   In one terminal, run:
         ```bash
+        docker-compose up -d
+        ```
+    *   Leave this running.
+You only need to do this once unless you stop it with `docker-compose down`.

+2.  **Start the Chat Service:**
+    *   Open a **second terminal**.
+    *   Activate the virtual environment:
+        ```bash
+        # Windows
+        .\venv\Scripts\activate
+        # macOS/Linux
+        source venv/bin/activate
+        ```
+    *   Run the Chat Service script.
+This service listens for session requests from the GUI and manages the browser automation.
+        ```bash
+        python chat_service.py
+        ```
+    *   Keep this terminal running.

+3.  **(Optional) Start the Telegram Bot:**
+    *   If you configured the `.env` file for Telegram integration, open a **third terminal**.
+    *   Activate the virtual environment.
+    *   Run the Telegram Bot script.
+This bot handles CAPTCHA requests and operator notifications.
+        ```bash
         python telegram_bot.py
         ```
-    *   Keep this terminal running in the background.
+    *   Keep this terminal running.
-    *   **Important:** Send the `/start` command to your bot in Telegram at least once to initiate the chat.
+    *   **Important:** Send the `/start` command to your bot in Telegram at least once to initiate the chat if you haven't already.

-3.  **Start the Main Application:**
+4.  **Start the GUI Client:**
-    *   Open **another terminal** in the project directory.
+    *   Open a **fourth terminal** (or reuse one if not running the Telegram bot).
     *   Activate the virtual environment.
-    *   Run the main script:
+    *   Run the GUI script.
+This is the user interface you interact with.
         ```bash
-        python main.py
+        python gui.py
         ```

-4.  **Interact with the GUI:**
+5.  **Interact with the GUI:**
-    *   Select the desired website.
+    *   Select the desired website from the dropdown.
     *   Click "Начать диалог".
-    *   A Chrome browser window will open.
+    *   The Chat Service (running in its terminal) will launch a Chrome browser window.
-    *   Log in to the website in the browser if necessary.
+    *   Follow the status updates in the GUI.
-    *   Wait for the GUI prompt `ACTION REQUIRED / ТРЕБУЕТСЯ ДЕЙСТВИЕ` (if applicable for the site).
+    *   If prompted with `ACTION REQUIRED / ТРЕБУЕТСЯ ДЕЙСТВИЕ`:
-    *   Switch to the browser, fill any required pre-chat forms, and submit the form *on the website*.
+        *   Switch to the browser window.
+        *   Fill any required pre-chat forms and submit the form *on the website*.
         *   Switch back to the AntiChatBot GUI and click "Продолжить (после формы)".

-5.  **Monitor the process:**
+6.  **Monitor the process:**
     *   The application will attempt to reach an operator.
-    *   Status updates appear in the GUI.
-    *   **If CAPTCHA appears:** You will receive the image in Telegram from your bot.
+    *   **If CAPTCHA appears:** (Requires Telegram Bot running) You will receive the image in Telegram.
 Reply to the bot with the text from the image.
-    *   **If operator connects:** You will receive a notification in Telegram.
-The browser window will remain open.
+    *   **If operator connects:** (Requires Telegram Bot running) You will receive a notification in Telegram.
+The main GUI will also indicate success.
+The browser window controlled by the Chat Service will remain open.

+7.  **Closing:**
+    *   To stop a session, simply close the GUI window.
+This will send a signal to the Chat Service to attempt a clean shutdown of that specific session.
+    *   If the operator was found or the GUI was closed manually, the Chat Service will leave the browser open.
-6.  **Close the application window when finished.** If the operator was not found, the browser will close automatically.
-If the operator *was* found, you need to close the browser manually.
+    *   If the session failed (timeout, errors, operator not found without manual closure), the Chat Service will automatically close the browser for that session.
+    *   To stop all components: Close the GUI window, press `Ctrl+C` in the `chat_service.py` and `telegram_bot.py` terminals, and run `docker-compose down` in the terminal where you started Redis.